cjzellmer/DEPRECIATED-TP-Link-to-SmartThings-Integration/README.md

 •	“TP-LinkServerLite.bat” – a MS Windows server start file.

-•	“TP-LInk_Plug_Switch_v1.2.groovy” – SmartThings Device Handler for all TP-Link Plugs and Switches.
+•	“TP-LInk_Plug_Switch_v2.0.groovy” – SmartThings Device Handler for all TP-Link Plugs and Switches.

-•	“TP-Link_LB-100_110_v1.2.grooy” – SmartThings Device Handler for the TP-Link LB-100 and LB-110 bulbs.
+•	“TP-Link_LB-100_110_v2.0.grooy” – SmartThings Device Handler for the TP-Link LB-100 and LB-110 bulbs.

-•	“TP-Link_LB-120_v1.2.grooy” – SmartThings Device Handler for the TP-Link L1-20 bulbs.
+•	“TP-Link_LB-120_v2.0.grooy” – SmartThings Device Handler for the TP-Link L1-20 bulbs.

-•	“TP-Link_LB-130_v1.2.grooy” – SmartThings Device Handler for the TP-Link LB-130 bulbs.
+•	“TP-Link_LB-130_v12.0.grooy” – SmartThings Device Handler for the TP-Link LB-130 bulbs.

-•	“Upgrade Instructions.txt” – a file describing how to update an existing installation.
+•	“NodeJSBridge_v2.0” – a Bridge device handler to see and refresh status of bridge.

 •	“TP-Link Integration Description.pdf” – describes the operation of the installed app on a android smart phone.